PlanterApp/planter_blog/content/posts/how-to-plan-a-veggie-garden/index.md

 ![Screenshot of Google maps layers menu with Satellite highlighted](google-layers.png)

 3. Use the **+** button in the lower right corner to zoom in as much as possible
-4. Right click on one corner of your garden space then select ‘measure distance’
+4. Right click on one corner of your garden space then select ‘Measure distance’
 5. Click on another corner of the garden and make note of this measurement
 6. Click X in the pop up window at the bottom and repeat these steps to measure the other side (length or width)

 After doing this you’ll have two measurements to work with- your garden length and width.
 Since this is an estimate, you may want to shave a few feet off each side to ensure your garden plan will ultimately fit into the space.

 Before investing in materials and building new beds it's still a good idea to get out there with a tape measure to confirm your estimates (after the snow melts!)

 ### Plan your garden bed locations